-So how can leaders create psychological safety in your teams and organizations?
+So how can leaders create psychological safety in your teams and organisations?
 Edmondson gives us three recommendations:

 - Frame the work as a learning problem as opposed to an execution problem: Be clear that there are areas that still require explanation and that everybody's input matters.
 Admit that the future is not certain and you need to have everybody's brains and voices in the game.

 - Model curiosity by asking a lot of questions: This creates a need for the team to develop a voice.
-It gives your team the responsibility to generate answers, which engaging in a discussion and taking ownership of the process.
+It gives your team the responsibility to generate answers, engage in a discussion, and take ownership of the process.

 - Do you struggle to have tough conversations?

-- Do you feel judged and that the team members lack respect for one another?
+- Do you feel judged and team members disrespect each other?

 - Do you fear asking for or delivering constructive feedback?